-Any amount transferred for the benefit of a member of a retirement fund on or after retirement age but before retirement date constitutes gross income.
-Paragraph 6A of the Second Schedule permits the following deductions when calculating the amount to be included in gross income:
+Any amount transferred from one type of fund to another type of fund for the benefit of a member of a retirement fund on or after retirement age but before retirement date constitutes gross income.
+Paragraph 6A of the Second Schedule permits a deduction for these transfers from one fund to another.